 I hope you’re all having a lovely day!
 Today, I wanted to write about an issue that I’ve faced since day one of being a cosplayer.
-What’s more important: Accuracy or Comfort?
+What’s more important: Comfort Vs Accuracy?
 While this question can be taken a variety of different ways, I wanted to talk about it this time strictly from a modesty/skin exposing standpoint.

 Let’s Face It

 Let’s start with facing the honest to goodness truth.
 About 95% of people are not going to have that perfect body required to cosplay Wonder Woman.
 Even Gal Gadot was scrutinized because “her chest” wasn’t large enough when she took on the titular role of said character.
 So no, we don’t always look like we were drawn in a comic book.
 For some people, this doesn’t bother them, but other issues regarding showing skin become a concern.
 For myself personally, I choose to not show a certain amount of skin due to my religious beliefs (my rule for myself is that if it’s covered by a one piece bathing suit, it better be covered when I cosplay and if it follows my own personal guidelines for everyday wear, then that’s even better).

 So you choose to alter a costume slightly from the original design, but then you get the comments.
 The ‘Oh, you’re beautiful no matter what’, ‘Come on, show some of what you’ve got’, ‘It’s your body, show it off!‘, or worse from a cosplayer’s perspective maybe, the ‘Oh, but it’s not accurate’, ‘it’s good, but it could be better if it was more accurate’, or ‘she’s ruined the hottest character in the whole show’.